flutter/website/src/docs/cookbook/networking/web-sockets.md

 ## 4. Close the WebSocket connection

-After you're done using the WebSocket, you'll want to close the connection.
+After you're done using the WebSocket, close the connection.
 To do so, close the `sink`.

 <!-- skip -->